AnaSoftdeveloper/EcommerceWebsite/README.md

-This is an ECommerce Website, which is made via new web technologies
+This is an ECommerce Website, N-Tier Architecture is used